Cybersecurity Awareness: Social Engineering

-October is Cybersecurity Awareness Month, and the Express Blog has launched a new series for leaders and employees to stay cyber safe this month and beyond.
-This is the final blog of the five-part series so be sure to check out the previous installments linked at the end of this post.
+October is Cybersecurity Awareness Month, and the Express Blog has tips for leaders and employees to stay cyber safe this month and beyond.

-This week, we’re focusing on a crucial aspect of cybersecurity: recognizing and defending against social engineering attacks.
+A crucial aspect of cybersecurity is recognizing and defending against social engineering attacks.
 Social engineering is the art of manipulating individuals into divulging confidential information or performing actions that compromise security.
 These attacks often exploit human psychology rather than relying on technical vulnerabilities, making them particularly dangerous.

 1. Manipulation Tactics: Social engineers use tactics like impersonation, phishing, and pretexting to gain your trust.
 Recognizing these tactics is your first line of defense.